golang/proposal/design/70257-memory-regions.md

 Lines that do not overlap with any faded words, as indicated by the bitmap, are made available for allocation.
 Note that we may free blue objects that were marked.
-This is mostly fine: if the object never escaped, we can be certain that the object is dead when `f` returns.
+This is mostly fine: if the object never faded, we can be certain that the object is dead when `f` returns.
 The only hazard is if the GC queues a pointer to blue memory that is later freed.